laurakond/Artly/TESTING.md

 The project was run through Wave evaluation tool and WCAG Colour contrast checker.

+**Wave**

+- Couple of errors were returned for the Sign up and Sign in pages, indicating lack of labels for input fields.
+  - Lack of labels was a design choice, aiming to a clean design and denoting inside the input field with placeholder text what was the expected input.
-- No errors were detected when passing through Wave evaluation tool.
+- No other errors were detected when passing through Wave evaluation tool.

+**WCAG**

 - I ensured that sufficient color contrast is provided when choosing the color palette.
 I used [Contrast Grid tool](https://contrast-grid.eightshapes.com/) to ensure that the colors are well-chosen.

   ![color contrast](documentation/images/design/color-contrast.jpg)